apache/iotdb/tsfile/example/readme.md

 ```

 ### Notice
-  Class TsFileWrite1 and class TsFileWrite2 are two ways to construct a TsFile instance,they generate the same TsFile file.
+  Class TsFileWrite1 and class TsFileWrite2 are two ways to construct a TsFile instance,they generate the identical TsFile file.

 ## Run TsFileRead.java